myklst/tflint-ruleset-myklst/docs/rules/terraform_meta_arguments.md

 Check the sequences and format of `source`, `count`, `for_each`, `providers` and `provider` meta-arguments in Terraform `module`, `resource` and `data source`.
 Any comment lines before the meta-arguments are allowed, but an extra newline must be placed under each meta-arguments except meta-argument `lifecycle`.
+If there are no other attributes before/after the meta-arguments, then new line condition is not checked.

 ## Terraform `module`